 Charissa’s extensive background in nursing includes roles in research, public health and nurse management.
 Charissa holds a Master of Health Services Administration from GWU and has been appointed to a variety of state and national task forces and advisory boards.

-Paul Sherman, MD, leads the process of optimizing Group Health’s health plan and care-delivery capabilities.
+Paul Sherman, MD, leads the care delivery system for Kaiser Permanente of Washington and is responsible for the care of all KP Washington patients.
 He began clinical practice at Group Health in 1992, and his previous roles include associate medical director of Strategy Deployment, medical director of Consultative Specialty Services, Seattle district medical director, and chief of Pediatrics.

 Dr. Sherman is a board-certified pediatrician with a Bachelor of Science from the University of Notre Dame and a Doctorate of Medicine from Johns Hopkins University School of Medicine.
 He completed his internship and residency at Seattle Children’s, and obtained his Master of Health Administration at the University of Washington.
 He currently serves on the Giddens School board of trustees and on the board of directors for Seattle Counseling Services.